Minimally Invasive Surgery

 11 June 2018|Categories: Minimally Invasive Surgery, Mitral Valve, Patient Stories|

 Katharine Greenland, 71, has always been relatively fit and active so when she was diagnosed with mitral valve regurgitation it wasn’t what she was expecting.
 However after her treatment her life has quickly gone back to normal, except for the fact that six months later her twin sister would also be treated for mitral valve disease!
-Katharine Greenland lives a [...]
+Katharine Greenland lives a calm and quiet life in Norfolk with her twin sister Christine and their dog.
+She keeps herself active and busy by getting out and meeting new people, exploring the outdoors and getting involved in the local village activities.
+Her heart [...]

 1106, 2018